-Fairfax County sits in the curve of the Potomac River just west of the District of Columbia, and contains the communities of Arlington, Reston, Alexandria, Tyson’s Corner, and Fairfax.
+This is a guide to some of the best places to run in the Virginia suburbs just west of the District of Columbia, predominantly in Arlington and Fairfax counties, including the communities of Arlington, Reston, Alexandria, Tyson’s Corner, and Fairfax.
 The area is sprawling and prosperous, home to US intelligence agency headquarters, the Pentagon, and numerous Fortune 500 companies.
-The area’s riverfront, series of streams, and rolling Piedmont hills offer some great running opportunities.
+The riverfront, series of streams, and rolling Piedmont hills offer some great running opportunities.
 There are some wonderful routes in the immediate part of Virginia closest to D.C around Arlington and Alexandria.
 Tyson’s Corner hugs I-495, and Reston is closer to Dulles Airport.
-Another safe bet for runners if working in one of the many office parks in the area, is that a multi-use path runs alongside Fairfax County Parkway, for 28 miles from Herndon to Rt.
+Another safe bet for runners if working in one of the many office parks in the area is the multi-use path =alongside Fairfax County Parkway, which goes for 28 miles from Herndon to Rt.
 95 in Newington.

 The Custis Trail — Rosslyn & Arlington